![]() |

 enough.
 The sun is shining, there are flowers everywhere, especially

-bougainvillaea, which always somehow makes
+bougainvillaea, which always somehow makes In

 the afternoon Luis drives us around on our errands and Maye accompanies